bodik/rwm/README.md

 * recreate bucket contents on local filesystem (or remote bucket) acording to specified state data
 * ??? check completeness of the current state of the bucket

-* unlike in other backup solutions, attacker with credentials can restore old data from the repository/bucket, this should be discussed (howto threat modeling ?)
+## Known issues

-* rgw leaks objects on tests
+* During tests RGW is suspected to leak RADOS objects

-* drop rclone use-cases
+* Unlike in other backup solutions, attacker with credentials can restore old data from the repository/bucket, this should be discussed (howto threat modeling ?)

 ## Usage